kalebheitzman/moodle-local_xlate/DEVELOPER.md

   `local/xlate:viewui`.
 - Tracks coverage for each language listed in `enabled_languages`.

+### Translation Inspector Overlay (`amd/src/edit.js`)
+- Site managers (or course managers with `local/xlate:managecourse`) can toggle a front-end inspector that highlights any element carrying `data-xlate-key-*` attributes.
+The overlay renders a dashed outline, attribute chips (text, placeholder, alt, etc.), and quick actions to copy the structural key or jump straight into `/local/xlate/manage.php` pre-filtered to that key.
+- The inspector only loads on pages where the translator already runs (non-admin layouts with capture enabled) and avoids Moodle's native edit mode, keeping UI noise low.
+Hovering different nodes updates the callout in real time without reflowing the page content.
+- All behaviour is implemented in `amd/src/edit.js` plus the capability gating in `classes/hooks/output.php`.
+No extra AJAX is required—the overlay reads the same `data-xlate-key-*` metadata injected by `translator.js`.

 ## 8. External Services
 Defined in `classes/external.php` and `db/services.php`:
 | Service | Capability | Description |